-Other notable Falcons who have gone on to play in college include Sean Kelly (South Carolina), brothers Scott and Rick Lamb (Santa Clara), Ryan Benevides (Rice), Jordan Wycoff (Rider), Connor Lynch (Brown), and Jack Cen (Cornell).
+Other notable Falcons who have gone on to play in college include current touring pro Sean Kelly (South Carolina), brothers Scott and Rick Lamb (Santa Clara), Ryan Benevides (Rice), Jordan Wycoff (Rider), Connor Lynch (Brown), and Jack Cen (Cornell).

-The Falcons play their home tournaments at the Bradenton Country Club and have been coached by PGA Professional Matt Primrose since 2008.
-He has led SSES to four state tournament appearances – with a high finish of fifth – and is a two-time winner of the Sarasota Herald-Tribune High School Coach of the Year award, in 2009 and 2014.
+The Falcons have been coached by PGA Professional Matt Primrose since 2008.
+He has led SSES to five state tournament appearances – with a high finish of third – and is a two-time winner of the Sarasota Herald-Tribune High School Coach of the Year award, in 2009 and 2014.

 Golf is FHSAA sanctioned and is a fall season sport.